-At Canine Behavior Science, our team of behavior consultants and trainers are constantly learning from the best, reading the latest research and investing in education to bring you evidence-based practice that is efficient, humane and effective for both you and your dog.
+At Canine Behavior Science, our team of behavior consultants and dog trainers are constantly learning.
+Each of us are passionate about bringing you evidence-based practice that is efficient, humane and effective for both you and your dog.

 Randi became interested in dog training and dog behavior modification with the adoption of her dog Ringo, who had a history of abuse and neglect.
 She started Canine Behavior Science in 2014 to marry her business and animal training background to provide quality behavior services for people and their dogs.

-- Graduate certificate in Applied Behavior Analysis from Florida Institute of Technology
+- Masters certificate in Applied Behavior Analysis from Florida Institute of Technology

 - Certified as a Dog Behavior Consultant by IAABC

 - Authored ABA 101 for IAABC’s Principles and Practices Course

 - Animal training mentors include Jean Donaldson, Bob Bailey, and Parvene Farhoody

 Jennifer Phillips does our phone consults and manages behavior program development for Çanine Behavior Science.
 She has worn many hats in the animal industry: zookeeper, wildlife rehabber, trainer, docent, and educator.
 After acquiring two dogs with reactivity and fear issues, she left her longtime career as a legal assistant and began an educational journey to become a professional animal trainer.
 Her passion is educating owners about environmental enrichment, training, and helping people develop deep and meaningful relationships with their animals.

 Jennifer lives in Los Angeles with her two mixed breed dogs, two Green Aracaris, and three African Grey parrots.